Looking after your wellbeing has never been more important so we wanted to share helpful links and fun tips to help you prioritise your health.

 Take a break

-Trying to make time for yourself can be tricky during lockdown so if you only have a few minutes we recommned strolling through Suzy Reading's Instagram.
+Trying to make time for yourself can be tricky, so if you only have a few minutes we recommend scrolling through Suzy Reading's Instagram feed.

-Charted psychologist, author, yogi and coach, Suzy joined us to host a self-care session for International Women's Day and her Instagram feed is full of inspirational images and information.
+Chartered psychologist, author, yogi and coach, Suzy joined us for International Women's Day (8 March) to host a self-care session, and her Instagram feed is full of inspirational images and information.

 We love her IGTV tutorials on breathing techniques to dial down anxiety, three steps to coping with uncertainty and five ways to release your jaw.

-Taking regular breaks to get moving can help improve your day so if you are missing your usual kickboxing inspired sessions with FLYKICK you can now sign up to their signature workout classes online or head over to their Instagram profile for healthy recipie ideas, flysolation challenges and free IG Live workouts.
+Taking regular breaks to get moving can help improve your day so if you are missing your usual kickboxing-inspired sessions with FLYKICK you can now sign up to their signature workout classes online or head over to their Instagram profile for healthy recipe ideas, flysolation challenges and free IG Live workouts.

-If it's the camaraderie of working out with friends and work colleauges that you miss then why not arrange a private online group booking?
+If it's the camaraderie of working out with friends and work colleagues you miss, then why not arrange a private online group booking?

 Head to the FLYKICK website for more information.

-Good nutrition plays a key role in leading a healthy lifestyle but did you know that nutrition can also help you manage stress and anxiety?
-Michelle Walsh, host of The Female Nutrition Workshop from The Sessions, has lots of delicious recipies, tips and information on her blog.
+Good nutrition plays a key role in leading a healthy lifestyle, but did you know that nutrition can also help you manage stress and anxiety?
+Michelle Walsh, host of The Female Nutrition Workshop from The Sessions, has lots of delicious recipes, tips and information on her blog.
 We will definitely be making the cacao, sesame and chia seed energy balls as our lockdown snack.